- Are you an asthma carer?

 - Support for carers

-There are over five million people with asthma in the UK, and about five per cent of them have severe asthma.
+There are over five million people with asthma in the UK, and about 3.6% of them have severe asthma.

-Someone who is diagnosed with ‘severe asthma’ has the type of asthma where symptoms do not get better even when they take usual asthma medicines as prescribed and correctly, and where other causes and triggers for symptoms have been ruled out as much as possible.
+Someone who is diagnosed with severe asthma has the type of asthma where symptoms don’t get better even when they take usual asthma medicines as prescribed and correctly, and where other causes and triggers for symptoms have been ruled out as much as possible.
 It’s a specific type of asthma that needs specialist assessment and very different support and treatments.

 - Anyone with asthma might need extra support and understanding sometimes – for example, if they’ve recently been diagnosed, they’re getting lots of symptoms or they’ve just had an asthma attack.
 We’ve got lots of ideas about how partners, friends, family and colleagues can support someone with asthma here.